dcast0607/First-Personal-Agenda/README.md

 - Going to do this a bit weird.
 I'll need to create multiple event listeners so that I know what button the user clicked on.
 I can use the form's ID and parse the number associated to that ID to determine what button was clicked by the user.

 6) Local storage data should replace placeholder data.
+(COMPLETE)
+- Can do so by iterating through the elements I am saving to local storage.
+If there is an element with some value, we can update the table cell with the value that's saved in local storage.

 7) User should have option to clear calendar.
+(COMPLETED)

+- Can do this by adding a button at the bottom of the page that will clear the local storage.

+8) Revise (COMPLETED)
+9) COMMENT (COMPLETED)
+10) REFACTOR (COMPLETED)